Can you beat the odds of developing Alzheimer’s disease?

 Percentage of people under 65 with the disease: 5.

-In 2012, at just 59, famed Tennessee basketball coach Pat Summitt announced she had early onset dementia – the kind that leads to Alzheimer’s disease.
-Well known for having the most wins in college basketball history, Coach Summitt is determined to keep working as long as she can – a strategy doctors encouraged.
+At 59 in 2012, Coach Pat Summitt announced she had early-onset dementia, which can lead to Alzheimer’s disease.
+With the most wins in college basketball, Coach Summitt is determined to keep working.
+Doctors support her decision.
 She eventually passed away in 2016 at a nursing home soon after turning 64.

 So, here is the big question: are there things each of us can do that might decrease our risk of developing Alzheimer’s?
-According to Robert Gilbert, M.D., a neurologist at Piedmont Hospital, Alzheimer’s is an increasingly recognized disease because of the aging population; therefore, we’ll see more and more cases.
-Currently, there isn’t a set diagnostic test to determine Alzheimer’s, but most doctors use MRI testing to see if there are markers that indicate a possible diagnosis.
+Piedmont Neurologist Robert Gilbert, M.D., says Alzheimer’s cases are rising as the population ages and more people are diagnosed.
+There’s no single test for Alzheimer’s, but doctors often use MRIs to look for signs that support a diagnosis.

 Dr. Gilbert states, “Unfortunately, by the time you see changes of atrophy in the temporal lobe (via MRI) the patient already has signs, so it’s helpful to exclude other causes.”
 If a patient has signs of memory loss, Dr. Gilbert says he usually sends them for further neurological testing to look at possible causes.